 'Mode'— Decorrelation method

-Decorrelation method, specified as the text string
+Decorrelation method, specified as the values

 the eigen decomposition of the band-to-band correlation matrix.